madk1nd/kanban-board/README.md

 # kanban-board
-Simple trello clone repository based on Vue.js and Spring Boot with Hibernate
+Simple trello clone repository based on Vue.js and Spring Boot with QueryDSL